-The Food and Nutrition Bulletin (FNB) is a peer-reviewed, academic journal published quarterly by the Nevin Scrimshaw International Nutrition Foundation.
+The Food and Nutrition Bulletin (FNB) is a peer-reviewed, academic journal published quarterly.
+It was founded by the Nevin S. Scrimshaw International Nutrition Foundation.

 The FNB is one of the leading resources used by researchers, academics, nutrition policy makers and planners in over 125 countries to obtain the most current research and policy information related to nutrition in developing countries.
 The FNB publishes articles by researchers from around the world that explore critical nutrition issues and potential solutions that developing countries face: undernutrition, malnutrition, nutrient bioavailability, food safety, etc.

 This journal is a member of the Committee on Publication Ethics (COPE).

 |Dr. Irwin H. Rosenberg||Friedman School of Nutrition Science and Policy, Tufts University, Boston, MA, USA|

 |Dr. Barbara A. Bowman||Centers for Disease Control and Prevention, US Department of Health and Human Services (Ret.), USA|

 |Dr. Daniel Hoffman||Rutgers University, New Brunswick, NJ, USA|